arteryring/arteryring/README.md

  - Hey there, I’m Sidharth Sharma
- - I’m interested in Android Framework Development
+ - I’m interested in Android Framework Development and I'm sort of a Custom ROM/Linux Kernel nerd
  - I’m currently learning Java and Python
  - You can reach me on @arteryring1 in Telegram